-- Get a pot on medium heat the add your butter.
-Once the butter has melted add the flour and mix through till you get a paste like consistency.
+- Get a pot on medium heat then add your butter.
+Once the butter has melted add the flour and mix through till you get a paste-like consistency.

 - Add the milk bit by bit stirring through on each occasion.